 In this tutorial, I’m creating an infographic to promote the city of London.
 It’s a combination of using a map of the country to localize the city: where is London on the UK map - and facts of the most popular buildings.
-A city promotion infographic is used a lot to give a potential visitor of the city an impression of the buildings (what is the highest tower), the people, public transport, the most interesting places to visit, musea, resto’s, squares, shops, … City promotion infographics are versatile: they can be used on websites, social media and in print without the need to change the complete layout.
+A city promotion infographic is used a lot to give a potential visitor of the city an impression of the landmarks , the people, public transport, the most interesting places to visit, museums, restaurants, squares, shops, etc,.
+City promotion infographics are versatile: they can be used on websites, social media and in print.

 The style is simple, clean and minimal.
-For clarity, I’m using minimal style.
-By using vectors in the infographic, the flexibility towards exports is big: the infographic can be exported for web use, for print, for mobile devices, … because of resolution independency of vectors.
+By using vectors in the infographic, it's much easier to export: the infographic can be exported for web use, for print, for mobile devices, etc,.
 Therefore the tutorial will be explained in Adobe Illustrator.

-To keep a time restriction, it’s a good idea to organize the priorities in which the design will be assembled.
+To maximise our time, it’s a good idea to organize the steps in which the design will be assembled.
 For this tutorial:

-Start by collecting and organizing all elements for the composition into artboards to drive up the design process time.
-In Adobe Illustrator, you can work with artboards and give each artboard corresponding dimensions.
+Start by collecting and organizing all the elements for the composition onto artboards.
+In Adobe Illustrator, you can work with artboards and give each artboard the corresponding dimensions.
 Each individual artboard can be exported as a single file.

-Here’s a list of the vectors i searched for on Freepik.com for use in the infographic for this tutorial - make sure you look for vectors as Freepik distributes also icons, PSD’s and photos!
+Here’s a list of the vectors I searched for on Freepik.com to use in the infographic for this tutorial Freepik also includes icons, PSD’s and photos!